ecmwf/ecflow/docs/glossary.rst

       .. important::

-         If :code:`%ECF_AVISO_AUTH%` provides a path to an inexistent file, or if the provided file is not a valid JSON, the credentials will be ignored and the Aviso notification retrieval will eventually fail due to "UNAUTHORIZED" access.
+         If :code:`%ECF_AVISO_AUTH%` provides a path to a nonexistent file, or if the provided file is not a valid JSON, the credentials will be ignored and the Aviso notification retrieval will eventually fail due to "UNAUTHORIZED" access.